Q: Why am I paying for the Weed Harvester?

 Direct Debit: You may pay by Direct Debit that offers annual, quarterly, monthly and fortnightly payment options.
 A form can be sent to you by our Customer Service Team or you can download the Direct Debit form from our website: www.horizons.govt.nz/rates

 Automatic payments: A form can be sent to you by Horizons rates office, for automatic payments.
 You then forward the completed form to your bank.
 This is a flexible way to pay.
 All requests for Automatic Payment forms must be forwarded to the Horizons’ rates office.
 This is so the payments can be calculated over the full year as automatic payments must be completed and paid in full by the end of the financial year (e.g. end June of the current rating year).
 Automatic Payment forms are only available from this office.
 Please phone 0508 800 800.

 A: All property owners are required by law to pay rates.
 The final day for payment for all rates is the 25 September 2015.

 If rates are not paid in full, or a payment arrangement is not in place with Horizons; penalties will be charged at the end of October.
 Please refer the back of your rate notice for more information.

 Q: I haven’t got a rates bill.
 Why?

 A: If you have recently bought or sold the property the required details may not have been forwarded to Horizons.
 If you have changed your postal address and forgotten to tell us please do so.
 We will then issue you with a copy or a new rates notice.

 Q: I am confused – the name of my draining scheme has changed – Why?

-We have updated the rate line descriptions in order to more accurately reflect the activity this represents.
-Please contact us if you would like more information on this.
+A: We have updated the rate line descriptions in order to more accurately reflect the activity this represents.